Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

+\begin{Rem} As an important class of fold maps, {\it simple} fold maps are defined as fold maps such that the maps obtained as the restriction maps of the quotient maps onto the Reebs to the singular sets are injective.
+Special generic maps, round fold maps and fold maps such that the maps obtained by the restrictions to the singular sets are embeddings, are simple.
+For the definition and several algebraic and differential topological properties, see \cite{saeki} and \cite{sakuma2} for example.

-\begin{Rem} The former part of Proposition \ref{prop:2} is not only for round fold maps satisfying the given two restrictions but also for simple fold maps from $m$-dimensional closed and connected manifolds into $n$-dimensional manifolds without boundaries satisfying these restrictions with $m-n \geq 2$ assumed or with $m-n=1$ and the orientability of the manifold $M$ assumed (\cite{kitazawa 2} and \cite{kitazawa 3}). \end{Rem}
+The former part of Proposition \ref{prop:2} is not only for round fold maps satisfying the given two restrictions but also for simple fold maps from $m$-dimensional closed and connected manifolds into $n$-dimensional manifolds without boundaries satisfying the restrictions under the condition that $m-n \geq 2$ is assumed or that $m-n=1$ and the orientability of the manifold $M$ are assumed.
+See the referred articles and also \cite{saekisuzuoka}.

+As an advanced study, in \cite{kitazawa4}, for appropriate cases of functions, we obtain special generic maps into the plane or higher dimensional Euclidean spaces such that by composing the canonical projections to $\mathbb{R}$ to the special generic maps, the obtained functions are the given functions. \end{Rem}